AdithNG/Hydroponic-Monitoring-System/README.md

 - [Contributors](#contributors)

 ## Introduction
-**HydroLearn** aims to provide a smart solution for hydroponic farming by enabling:
+**HydroSense** aims to provide a smart solution for hydroponic farming by enabling:
 - **Real-time sensor monitoring** to ensure optimal growing conditions.
 - **Data-driven learning and predictions** using machine learning to forecast environmental trends.
 - **Automated alerts** via email or mobile notification systems to notify users of conditions that could harm plants.